williaz/TechRefresher/Spring5.md

       - Bean destruction methods can be specified either in the value of the destroy-method attribute in the corresponding <bean> element in a Spring XML configuration or in the destroyMethod property of the @Bean annotation.
       - If the same destruction method has already been invoked, it will not be invoked again.

-- [ ] How are you going to create an ApplicationContext in an integration test test?
+- [ ] How are you going to create an ApplicationContext in an integration test ?

 - @RunWith (JUnit 4) or @ExtendWith (JUnit 5) is used to annotate the test-class.
 - @ContextConfiguration for xml/Java config class